Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quality and affordable whey protein, which comes from cow's milk, is the most common type of protein found in dietary supplements.

-Research suggests that 68 percent of the human population has a reduced ability to digest lactose [2], and Southeast Asians hold a startling 90 percent rate of having lactase deficiency.
+Research conducted by the National Institute of Diabetes and Digestive and Kidney Diseases suggests that 68 percent of the human population has a reduced ability to digest lactose, and Southeast Asians have a startling 90 percent rate of having lactase deficiency [2].

 When lactose is not fully digested, it travels to the intestines to be fermented.
 The process of fermentation may result in a stomach ache.